Authentication

 Token must be sent as

-Bearer xxx
+Bearer xxx in the

-header of the request.
+Authorization header of the request.
 In this example, a

 list targets using the token:plain textcurl --request GET \ --url 'https://api.runops.io/v1/targets' \ --header 'Accept: application/json' \ --header 'Authorization: Bearer eyJhbG...eyJod....j12DOa...'